 - Your faculty moderator/instructor agrees to... - a) Make himself available outside of class during posted office hours (and by appointment, as necessary) to answer questions, provide extra help, and discuss matters related to the course of study. - b) Respond in a timely fashion (typically by the end of the next school day) to email queries.
 In the event that more time is required to fully address the student query, the instructor will acknowledge receipt of the email and provide the student with an estimated response time. - c) Facilitate a thoughtful, considerate, and engaging learning environment. - d) Provide adequate time to complete assignments, minimize changes to the published schedule/ assignments, and immediately notify students about any such changes. - e) Provide comprehensive and fair assessments of materials presented or assigned.
 Assignments, with a level of feedback commensurate with the nature and aims of the task, will be returned to students in a timely fashion. - f) Create and welcome opportunities for students to provide feedback on the course/teaching throughout the semester. - You are responsible for... - a) Showing up to class regularly, on time, and prepared.
-Please bring a printed or digital copy of your annotated readings to class meetings. - b) Checking your Bard email and Brightspace regularly for important announcements about the course.
-Adapting to the pandemic has made keeping in regular contact more important than ever.
-By clicking "Announcements" and then "Notifications" on the Brightspace landing page, you can request text and/or email alerts to be sent to you for a variety
+Please bring a printed or digital copy of your annotated readings to class meetings.
+While there may be selected activities for which your smartphone is appropriate, another device (e.g., tablet or laptop) should be used if you opt not to bring hardcopies of the assigned readings. - b) Checking your Bard email and Brightspace regularly for important announcements about the course.
+Adapting to the pandemic has made keeping in